bartbutenaers/node-red-contrib-ui-svg/README.md

 When SVG elements always need to respond to an event (e.g. click), those elements should be enumerated in the *"Events"* tab sheet.
 However, in some cases it is required to make SVG elements to respond only temporary to events, which can be achieved by adding events to SVG elements via an input message.
 ```
 "payload": {
-  command  : "add_event",
+   "command"  : "add_event",
-  event    : "click",
+   "event"    : "click",
-  selector : "#circle_2",
+   "selector" : "#circle_2",
-  payload  : "circle 2 has been clicked", // Content of the output message payload
+   "payload"  : "circle 2 has been clicked", // Content of the output message payload
-  topic    : "CIRCLE_CLICKED" // Content of the output message topic
+   "topic"    : "CIRCLE_CLICKED" // Content of the output message topic
 }]
 ```
 By sending this input message, the circle will become clickable.